EubhaWatson/compare-css/README.md

 On Line 37, the path for the output is hard-coded to a file on my desktop. **Change this** to suit your own needs.

+This script can be repurposed to compare other types of files (ex.
+HTML or JS).
+To do that, edit lines 11 and 20.

+**Note**: With a language like HTML where the structure will be very similar between files, be mindful of false positives.

 ## Known Issues (That I'm Too Lazy To Fix)